 Amazon Prime is basically Amazon’s loyalty membership programme, localised for the Singapore market.

 Right now, Amazon is offering Singapore customers a free 30-day Prime trial.
-But you’ve got to remember to cancel your subscription when the trial has expired, otherwise you could find yourself getting charged.
+If you choose to continue subscribing to Prime, it’ll cost $2.99/month.

 For that monthly fee, you get free shipping on Singapore and US Amazon purchases, but there are minimum spends for each.
 Different amounts apply.

-By the way, it’s not the only membership programme of its kind here.
-The other big player is Lazada and Redmart’s LiveUp programme.
+You probably already know this, but I’ll just put it out there that Amazon Prime is not the only membership programme of its kind in Singapore.
+The other big player is Lazada and Redmart’s LiveUp programme ($5.99 a month).

 That’s now a thing of the past.
-Now you have to sign up as an Amazon Prime member to get free shipping from the US.
+To get free shipping from Amazon US, you have to sign up as an Amazon Prime Singapore member.

-The minimum spending requirement for free shipping is S$60 for Prime members, which is less than half of the previous amount required to qualify for GlobalShipping.
+For these Prime-eligible Amazon US items, international shipping is free with a minimum spend of $60.
+(This is less than half of the previous amount required to qualify for GlobalShipping.)

 Amazon really needs to re-think their marketing strategy, because right now the names of the various schemes are confusing as hell.

 You need to be an Amazon Prime member to enjoy Prime Now, their 2-hour shipping service which is only offered on products in their local catalogue.
-This includes groceries, electronics and toys, amongst other things.
-Prime Now 2-hour shipping is now free for orders over $40… for Prime members only, of course.
+This includes mainly groceries and household items, plus a few electronics and toys.

 So how… is it worth paying to join Amazon Prime Singapore?